tecwindow/SoundTranscriber/README.md

 However, we warmly welcome anyone interested in translating the program into their native language.

+### Interface translation:

 The translation of interface options primarily relies on .po files, which can be edited using the Poedit program.
 You can download Poedit from its official website, then navigate to the Sound Transcriber repository on GitHub or locate the program folder on your device.
 Next, locate the messages.pot file and open it in Poedit.
 From there, you can translate the strings into your preferred language, save the file (which will generate both a .po and a .mo file), and share these files with us.

+### Test translation:

 Sound Transcriber can recognize and accommodate new translations, allowing you to test your translation before submitting it to us.
 To do this, navigate to the Languages folder, create a folder with the code for your language (the first two letters of the language), then create a subfolder named LC_MESSAGES, and place the .po and .mo files inside.
 Don't forget to name the files as SoundTranscriber.po and SoundTranscriber.mo.

+### Documentation translation:

-While translation of the user guide and Sound Transcriber updates is not obligatory, you have the option to translate the Markdown files available on GitHub in the Sound Transcriber repository and then share them with us.
+While translation of the update log and user guide is not mandatory, you can translate them into your language using .pot files.

+We use .md files to create .pot files, which we then send to translators.
+After that, we convert the .po files we receive from the translators back into .md files and then into .html files to include with the program.

+This allows us to make corrections to any part of the manual and changelog, ensuring they are applied consistently across all supported languages.
+It also ensures that files in different languages remain in exactly the same format and structure.

+To translate files, follow these steps:

+- Get the .pot files from the repository on GitHub or from the Documentation folder in the Sound Transcriber directory.
+- Translate them using Poedit.
+- You may find some phrases repeated with additional periods.
+We use this to distinguish between phrases, ensuring they stay in the correct positions.
+Add the same number of periods, and we will remove them when incorporating the translation.
+- Note that the texts may not appear in the correct order if the translation is incomplete.
+Once translated correctly, reopen the file to view them in the correct order.
+- Finally, share your files with us.

+### notes:

-If you choose not to translate the User Guide and Updates file, Sound Transcriber will display them in English.
+- If you choose not to translate the User Guide and Updates file, Sound Transcriber will display them in English.

-Software translation is an ongoing effort, and we will liaise with you before releasing new updates so you can translate any new content.
+- Software translation is an ongoing effort, and we will liaise with you before releasing new updates so you can translate any new content.

 ## Sound Transcriber website: